Amelia5p/battleship/README.md

 * The `check_winner` function was being triggered prematurely, I fixed this by separating the computer and users available ship sizes as once I placed all of the users ships the program would call check winner.

-* The play agian function has a message that asks the user if they would like to play again but this was stuck in loop, fixed this by using elif statement with `break`.
+* The play again function has a message that asks the user if they would like to play again but this was stuck in loop, fixed this by using `elif` statement with `break`.

 <br>